Pamela Lopker: Early life and education

 In 1972, Lopker started college at the University of California, Santa Barbara (UCSB) as a mathematics and economics major.
 She is also certified in Product and Inventory Management by the American Production and Inventory Control Society.

-Lopker and her husband gave a $500,000 endowment to UCSB in 2005 and are also actively involved with the school through other means such as mentorship and acting as guest lecturers.

 Career

 After graduating from college in 1977, Lopker worked writing software that provided radar defense systems for a Naval defense contractor in Goleta, California.
 She eventually left that job and pursued a career in business oriented software development.

-In 1979, Karl Lopker, Lopker’s UCSB classmate and boyfriend, asked her to help him find software to track the sales, inventory, and shipments of his sandal company, Deckers Outdoors.
+In 1979, Karl F. Lopker, Lopker’s UCSB classmate and boyfriend, asked her to help him find software to track the sales, inventory, and shipments of his sandal company, Deckers Outdoors.
 After finding a lack of suitable software, she decided to start her own company, QAD, that would develop software to deal with all facets of manufacturing.
 Lopker says that she named the company using the initials of the nearby Queen Anne Road.
 Since the name QAR was already in use, Lopker replaced the R with a D. Shortly after QAD was founded, Mr. Lopker sold his company Deckers Outdoors and joined QAD as CEO.
 Mr. Lopker focused on sales and marketing, while Lopker was responsible for research and development.

-In the late 1980s, the Lopkers sued another distributor for allegedly developing a product that had stolen QAD software.
-The distributor countersued the Lopkers for defamation of character and malicious prosecution.
-A federal judge in Chicago dismissed the claims, saying that Lopker had lied in her testimony.
-The case was eventually settled in 1993 with QAD paying several million dollars in damages.

 In 2005, QAD was in use in over 90 countries by more than 5,000 manufacturers, had $230 million in revenue, and 1,200 employees.

 Fortune magazine has named Lopker “The Hero of U.S. Manufacturing” and “The Queen of Elegant Software.”
 She has also been called “A Legend of Manufacturing” by Manufacturing Systems.
 In 1997, Lopker was inducted into the Women in Technology Hall of Fame.